WW2 Civil Defence & ARP First Aid Boxes & Bags

 All Wardens' Posts were also issued with first aid tins and the trouser pockets on battledress were designed to hold a single "First Field Dressing". |

-First Aid boxes
+First Aid Boxes

 All Wardens' Posts would be allocated a first aid box that contained the necessary supplies to deal with wounds until an ambulance was available.
 There are some boxes marked with "Light Rescue".